The essentially chief series of a compactly generated locally compact group

-Cayley-Abels graphs play an essential role in the present work.
-Our discussion of Cayley-Abels graphs is somewhat more technical than usual; this additional complication is necessary to ensure the degree behaves well under quotients.
+Cayley--Abels graphs play an essential role in the present work.
+Our discussion of Cayley--Abels graphs is somewhat more technical than usual.
+This additional complication is necessary to ensure the degree behaves well under quotients.

 A \defbold{graph} $\Gamma = (V,E,o,r)$ consists of a vertex set $V = V\Gamma$, a directed edge set $E = E\Gamma$, a map $o:E \rightarrow V$ assigning to each edge an \textbf{initial vertex}, and a bijection $r: E \rightarrow E$, denoted by $e \mapsto \ol{e}$ and called \textbf{edge reversal}, such that $r^2 = \mathrm{id}$.